iqbal-lab/Mykrobe-predictor/README.md

-myKrobe-predictor
+Mykrobe-predictor
 =================

-This repo uses submodules so to clone run:
+This repo uses submodules so to download it, type the following

 git clone --recursive https://github.com/iqbal-lab/Mykrobe-predictor.git